isomerpages/moe-meridianpri/_the-meridian-experience/Achievements.md

 	      <img src="/images/The%20Meridian%20Experience/Achievements/2023_CL1.jpg" style="width:480px;height:350px;float:center">
 	<br>
 	<h5>Celebrating Success at Sayembara Bahasa Melayu 2023</h5>
-	<p align="justify">Huge applause to our remarkable Meridians who truly shined at the recent Sayembara Bahasa Melayu 2023, Malay Language (ML) Competition!
-Their exceptional performance on stage in front of a captivated audience left us all in awe!<br>
-Under the guidance of our dedicated ML teachers, our students seized the opportunity to showcase their linguistic prowess and acting skills among five other Pasir Ris schools.
-We are incredibly thrilled to announce that we clinched 3rd place for P2, P4, and P6 levels, and not to mention, Consolation prizes for the remaining three levels.<br>
+	<p align="justify">Under the guidance of our dedicated ML teachers, our students seized the opportunity to showcase their linguistic prowess and acting skills among five other Pasir Ris schools.
+We are incredibly thrilled to announce that we clinched 3rd place for P2, P4, and P6 levels, and not to mention, Consolation prizes for the remaining three levels.</p>
-This remarkable experience has not only ignited a deeper passion for the Malay Language among our students but has also highlighted their talents in bringing to life the enchanting characters of Malay Folktales.<br>
-A heartfelt shoutout to School Leaders, Teachers and Parents who turned up to show their unwavering support and provided our students with a boost of confidence as they graced the stage.
-Your presence truly made a difference!<br><br>
-Well done, Meridians!
-Here's to more achievements and milestones ahead!</p>
 	<table>
   <tbody><tr>
     <td><img src="/images/The%20Meridian%20Experience/Achievements/2023_BM1.jpg" style="width:480px;height:250px;float:center"></td>